-We're all in this together.
 We are stronger together.
 And as anglers, we are unified under a common goal - to get out and fish and to conserve those opportunities for our future generations.
 With that in mind, please consider taking someone fishing who has never been.
 If you're active on social media, please share your photos using #wefishak.
 Let's work together to ensure Alaska's pristine sport fisheries can be enjoyed by everyone now and in the future.

-Doug Vincent-Lang

-Commissioner, Alaska Department of Fish and Game
+Doug Vincent-Lang Commissioner, Alaska Department of Fish and Game